 18. Capital accumulation and technological change bring economic growth: Production that was unattainable yesterday becomes attainable today; production that is unattainable today will become attainable tomorrow.
 Why doesn't economic growth bring an end to scarcity one day?

-People's wants are infinite-regardless of what a person already possesses, everyone can easily visualize something else he wants.
+Scarcity is always being defeated yet will never suffer defeat.
+Scarcity reflects the existence of unmet wants.
+People's wants are infinite-regardless of what a person already possesses, everyone can easily visualize something else he or she wants, if only more time in the day to enjoy their possessions.
 Because people's wants are insatiable, scarcity will always exist regardless of economic growth.

-Toyota Plans to Build a Better Company
+19. Toyota Plans to Build a Better Company